The current recommended way to set up "Top Posts" for your sidebar is:

 - Open up Google Webmaster Tools and view pages, sort by pageviews descending over the last 30 days

-- Assign the top pages from Google Webmaster Tools to the "Featured" category, making sure not to assign it as the parent category
+- Assign the top pages from Google Search Console to the "Featured" category, making sure not to assign it as the "primary category"

-- Use the theme's "Featured Posts" widget to display the "Featured" category
+- If not using the Feast Plugin, use the theme's "Featured Posts" widget to display the "Featured" category

 - one-half display